-To treat objective tinnitus, doctors work at correcting the underlying conditions causing the symptoms.
-High blood pressure and vein and artery conditions are often treated with medication and lifestyle changes like:
+High blood pressure, vein conditions, and artery conditions are often treated with medication and lifestyle changes like:

 Surgery or a catheter procedure can correct problems in arteries or veins.
 A stent in a blocked artery opens it up and improves blood flow.
 Tumors would be removed by surgery.